EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Serbia reports without judging — the Russian ally doesn't get criticized, even when it loses aircraft
+Serbia reports without judgment — the Russian ally does not criticize itself, even when it loses aircraft

 Dominant angle identified — does not reflect unanimity of this country’s media

-Civilizational allegiance: Russia as Orthodox ally and Security Council protector
+Civilizational allegiance: Russia as Orthodox ally and protector on the Security Council

-1999 trauma: NATO bombed Belgrade, not Russia — no Ukrainian empathy for the crash
+1999 trauma: NATO bombed Belgrade, not Russia — the Russian crash does not evoke Ukrainian sympathy

-Self-censorship on anything that might irritate Moscow in a country dependent on Russian gas
+Self-censorship on anything that could irritate Moscow in a country dependent on Russian gas

 Discover how another country covers this same story.